Bowlesy666/2thepower/README.md

 To fork the repository:

 1. Log in (or sign up) to Github.
-2. Go to the repository for this project, [Tribute-Page-PP1](https://github.com/Bowlesy666/2thepower).
+2. Go to the repository for this project, [2 The Power](https://github.com/Bowlesy666/2thepower).
 3. Click the Fork button in the top right corner.

 #### How to Clone